 - Enables, if appropriate, authentication to occur between devices for an extra layer of security.

-- Makes sure that necessary communication resources exist (for example, is there a modem in the sender's computer?)
+- Makes sure necessary communication interfaces exist.
+For example, is there an Ethernet or Wi-Fi interface in the sender's computer?

 - Ensures agreement at both ends about error recovery procedures, data integrity and privacy.

 - Determines protocol and data syntax rules at the application level.